Fixing INACCESSIBLE_BOOT_DEVICE Error in Windows 11/10

 Solution 5: Check and Have all Corrupted Hard Drive Files Fixed

-If Windows cannot boot, run the command in recovery console by typing chkdsk/r C:.
+- If Windows cannot boot, run the command in the recovery console by typing chkdsk/r C:.

 Solution 6: Malware Scan

 Malware frequently cause errors, including INACCESSIBLE_BOOT_DEVICE.
-You can solve this buy downloading an anti-malware that can scan your PC for malware and remove them.
-You can also use Windows 10 Defender Security.
+You can solve this by downloading anti-malware that can scan your PC for malware and remove them.
+You can also use Windows 11/10 Defender Security.

-Click Scan Now and wait until scanning process is done.
+- Click Scan Now and wait until the scanning process is done.

-If a malware is detected, PC will then prompt the action needed to fix the problem.
+- If malware is detected, the PC will then prompt the action needed to fix the problem.